tgross/blog.0x74696d.com/slides/flask-riak-sessions.md

     !python
     def get(self, cookie, app, ip, user_agent):
         """
-        Gets the session data from the Riak datastore and compares the HMAC signatures of the IP and User-Agent against the session ID to ensure it has not been altered.
+        Gets the session data from the Riak datastore and compares the HMAC signatures of inputs against the session ID to ensure it has not been altered.

         """
         sid = generate_sid(app, ip, user_agent)